SciBorgs/SciGuides/BasicArmBot.md

 You are expected to have completed some level of the [Differential Drive projects](/DifferentialDriveBasic.md), as this project will build upon that codebase.
 You should also be familiar with the concepts and usage of interfaces, inheritance, and the command-based paradigm.

+All code examples are subject to change as a result of future library updates and improvements.

 ## Setting up your environment

 Using your knowledge of Git, create a new branch for your arm bot.
 Name it something like `basic-arm-bot`. *Make sure to also move to that branch!*
 If unfamiliar, please check our [style sheet]() for ideal code and git practices.

-Before you move on, create an [`Arm.java` subsystem]() and an associated `ArmConstants.java` file in the robot folder of your project.
+Before you move on, create an `Arm.java` subsystem and an associated `ArmConstants.java` file in the robot folder of your project.

 ## Creating your arm